GRANTS & SCHOLARSHIPS

 Deadline: June 15

-Slaton and surrounding area schools are eligible for a program offered by the Community Foundation of West Texas specifically for K-12 schools in the South Plains area.
+Slaton schools are eligible for a program offered by the Community Foundation of West Texas specifically for K-12 schools in the South Plains area.
 The intent of this program is to provide small grants to elementary and secondary school teachers to enable them to try out creative teaching techniques and buy enriching teaching materials which are not supported by school budgets.
 Teachers in Slaton and the surrounding area are encouraged to apply!

 Since the program's inception in 1998, mini-grants totaling upwards of $560,518 have provided over 705 teachers and thousands of students an enriching classroom experience.

 Click on the following links to obtain an application form and sample materials that are intended to assist you in submitting your proposal: